-School Support (Special Educational Provision)
+School Support - Special Educational Provision

 When teachers and parents identify a Special Educational Need, SEN provision is made.
 Together they consider all of the information gathered around the pupil's progress, against national data and expectations of progress.
 Additional assessments may then be undertaken within school to identify specific areas of need.
-Following this more in depth assessment, the pupil may take part in a specific intervention, for example to target language development, social skills, or specific literacy support sessions.
+Following this more in-depth assessment, the pupil may take part in a specific intervention, for example to target language development, social skills, or specific literacy support sessions.
 Participation in such sessions is discussed with parents and written into the individual provision map provided for parents.
-We also take care to ensure that the child is involved in this process, and sees it as a positive opportunity.